At a glance

 - Lineage: Indo-Chinese noodles in the format of a Bombay grilled sandwich

 Someone took a fistful of stir-fried noodles, the kind that normally land on a plate with a fork beside them, and packed them between two slices of buttered white bread instead.
-That is the entire premise of the noodle sandwich, and it works because the noodles in question are Indo-Chinese Hakka noodles, tossed dry and red with schezwan sauce, which already eat like a spicy snack rather than a soup.
+The noodles are Indo-Chinese Hakka noodles, tossed dry and red with schezwan sauce, so they already eat like a spicy snack rather than a soup.
 Pile them on soft bread, add a little grated cheese to hold the heap together, close it, and press it on a hot griddle until the outside crisps.
-What comes off the steel is a toasted sandwich with a tangle of garlicky chilli noodles where the filling should be, cut on the diagonal and eaten by hand.
+What comes off the steel is a toasted sandwich with a tangle of garlicky chilli noodles where the cutlet or the cheese-and-tomato would go, cut on the diagonal and eaten by hand.

-It belongs to the cart-and-cafe sandwich shelf of urban India, where a buttered press and a tub of fillings turn almost any cooked thing into a griddled sandwich to order, and where the menu board is a long list of toasties read off by name.
-You order it by the heat and the add-ons, plain or extra schezwan, with cheese or without, and you watch it pressed and cut in the same minute it is called.
-It sells as the fun pick on a board of plain vegetable toasties, the choice of schoolkids and the after-college crowd, sharing the menu with the cheese-chilli toast and the masala version, washed down with a cutting chai or a cold drink.
-It is filling food, bought to eat walking, and it sells hardest where the Indo-Chinese cart and the sandwich cart are the same cart.
+It belongs to the cart-and-cafe sandwich shelf of urban India, where a buttered press and a row of tubs turn almost any cooked thing into a griddled sandwich to order and the menu board is a long list of toasties read off by name.
+You order it by the heat and the add-ons, plain or extra schezwan, with cheese or without, and watch it pressed and cut in the same minute it is called.
+It sells as the fun pick beside the cheese-chilli toast and the masala version, the choice of schoolkids and the after-college crowd, washed down with a cutting chai.
+It sells hardest where the Indo-Chinese cart and the sandwich cart happen to be the same cart, in the snack lanes of Mumbai and the after-school markets of Delhi where a vada-pav stall and a Chinese-bhel stall stand side by side.

 Origin and history

-The sandwich has no history; the noodles do.
-Hakka noodles and the schezwan sauce that dresses them are Indo-Chinese cooking, a cuisine that does not exist in China and was built in Kolkata by Hakka migrants who settled the eastern edge of the city, the tannery and port district of Tangra, from the late nineteenth century into the early twentieth.
-They took the wok and the stir-fry and bent the soy, garlic, ginger, and chilli of their own kitchens toward Indian palates that wanted more heat and more sauce.
-Hakka noodles, a soft wheat noodle tossed dry with vegetables and a dark sauce, came out of that adaptation and spread across India as a street and restaurant staple.
+The sandwich has no recorded inventor; the filling has a paper trail.
+Hakka noodles and the schezwan sauce that dresses them are Indo-Chinese cooking, a cuisine that does not exist in China and was built in Kolkata by Hakka migrants who settled Tangra, the tannery and port district on the city’s eastern edge, from the late nineteenth century onward.
+They bent the soy, garlic, ginger, and chilli of their own kitchens toward Indian palates that wanted more heat and more sauce, and the dry, dark-tossed Hakka noodle that came out of that adaptation spread across India as a street staple.